ABAP Keyword Documentation → ABAP - Reference → Data Interfaces and Communication Interfaces → RFC - Remote Function Call → CALL FUNCTION - RFC

 The latter supports parallel processing of multiple function modules.
 The calling program is continued

-, as soon as the remotely called function
+using the statement CALL FUNCTION, as soon as the remotely called function

 has been started in the target system, without having to wait for its processing to be finished.
 Use

-to specify callback routines
+CALLING and PERFORMING to specify callback routines

-for the takeover of events when the remotely called function is terminated. func
+for the takeover of events when the remotely called function is terminated. func and dest expect character-like data objects.

 If the destination is not specified and also not defined using the addition KEEPING

-TASK of the statement RECEIVE
+TASK of the statement RECEIVE,

 the destination "NONE" is used implicitly.
 The asynchronous RFC does not support communication with external systems or programs written in other programming languages.